fit-authors/fit-authors.github.io/_profiles/rebecca-jumper-matheson.md

 I have been researching American fashion in the WWII period for quite a while.
 When I was writing my previous book, *Young Originals: Emily Wilkens and the Teen Sophisticate*, I saw many examples of the Phelpses' leathergoods and became interested in their work.

 ***What was your research process like?***
 I did a lot of object-based research, studying the bags, belts, and clothing in person.
-I also combine that with wide range of visual of textual primary sources.
+I also combine that with wide range of visual and textual primary sources.

 ***How long did you work on this before it was published?***
 Ten years!
 It was also the subject of my doctoral dissertation at the Bard Graduate Center.